pa11y/pa11y.github.io/contributing/index.md

 You've reached the Pa11y contributors guide, thanks for getting involved :tada:

 The Pa11y team loves to see new contributors, and we strive to provide a welcoming and inclusive environment.
 We ask that all contributors read and follow [our code of conduct][code-of-conduct] before joining.
+If you represent an organisation, then you might find our [guide for companies][companies] helpful.

 ## How can I help?

 We're glad you asked!
 There are loads of ways to contribute to Pa11y, you don't have to be a developer to do so either.

   - ### [Help us to talk to our users][communications]
     This could involve responding to tweets, emails, and feedback.
 Our documentation and this site can always use some love.
 We also enjoy it when people write blog posts or speak about Pa11y at conferences.